Samiotuscano23/Samio-Yoga/README.md

 This is a Cardio Section with 8 Different Cardio Modules
 - Eight Cardio Section Includes : Squats Counter, Boxing Challenge, Push-up, Pullup, Skipping, Shoulder Press, Lateral Raises and Jumping Jacks
 All to be mentored and counted by ML

-## 4. Android Application:
-In addition to its web-based platform, AsanaAi extends its reach to Android devices, offering users the convenience of fitness and wellness on the go.
-Leveraging TensorFlow Lite for pose estimation and K-means clustering for accurate exercise counting, the Android app ensures seamless integration of AI technologies into users' daily routines, making fitness more accessible and engaging than ever before.

 ## 5. Meditation Module:
 Recognizing the importance of mental well-being, AsanaAi incorporates custom